impolitepanda/vertx-service-proxy-bug96-reproducer/README.md

 - Build using maven
 - The unit test contains two "tests" that actually DON'T repoduce the problem and give the expected result. (and also don't test anything...
 I use them in debug mode with my IDE for the moment)
-- To actually reproduce the problem, launch the 4 verticles using  "io.vertx.core.Launcher run" command then call http://localhost:8080/ and look at the log for svc2 and svc1.
+- To actually reproduce the problem, launch the 4 verticles using  "io.vertx.core.Launcher run" command with "-cluster" argument then call http://localhost:8080/ and look at the log for svc2 and svc1.

 ## Expected results